DocNow/twarc/README.md

       --sandbox \
       > tweets.jsonl

+## Gnip Enterprise API

+Twarc supports integration with the Gnip Twitter Full-Archive Enterprise API.
+To do so, you must pass in the `--gnip_auth` argument.
+Additionally, set the `GNIP_USERNAME`, `GNIP_PASSWORD`, and `GNIP_ACCOUNT` environment variables.
+You can then run the following:

+    twarc search blacklivesmatter \
+      --gnip_auth \
+      --gnip_fullarchive prod \
+      --from_date 2014-08-04 \
+      --to_date 2015-08-05 \
+      --limit 1000 \
+      > tweets.jsonl

 ## Use as a Library

 If you want you can use twarc programmatically as a library to collect